millelog/gpt-headline-trader/README.md

     "records": list
         A list of dictionaries, each representing a processed headline record for this ticker.
 Each record dictionary contains the following keys:
+        - "headline": dict, the original headline represented as a dictionary with the following keys:
+          - "publish_time": datetime.datetime, the time the headline was published
-        - "headline": str, the original headline
+          - "headline": str, the headline text
+          - "url": str, the url of the headline
         - "response": str, GPT-3's response to the headline
         - "score": float, the sentiment score assigned to the headline by GPT-3